 - Focus Book: The Knight and the Dragon by Tomie dePaola, How Droofus the Dragon Lost His Head by Bill Peet and The Worst Princess by Anna Kemp

 - Play this simple castle theme graphing game.
-Go to this post to read more about this activity and grab the free printable. (numeracy, language)
+Grab my free printable and get started right away! (numeracy, language)

 - Count the flags and put in the corresponding number of flags in the TP roll castles. (numeracy)